vehicle-lang/vehicle/docs/language/tips-and-tricks.rst

    isUncertainAbout x = largestScore (classify x) <= 0.2

-However, this definition would experience an exponential blow-up when compiled down to low-level verification queries, as each branch of the 10 :code:`if` statements would need to be explored.
+However, this definition would experience an exponential blow-up when compiled down to low-level verification queries, as :code:`max` is compiled down to an :code:`if` statement and each branch of the 10 :code:`if` statements would need to be explored.
 In total 1024 queries would be generated.

 This blow-up can be avoided by instead using a "relational" approach to encoding the constraint, instead stating that all classes scores must be less